Maff1t/WindowsPermsPoC/README.md

 This simple program, allocate a non-writable piece of memory using VirtualAlloc and writes a shellcode inside of it, using WriteProcessMemory.

-This is made possible by the fact that WriteProcessMemory is a function designed for debuggers so, under the hood, it changes permissions and restores them at the end.
+This is made possible by the fact that WriteProcessMemory is a function designed for debuggers so, under the hood, it changes permissions (calling syscall NtVirtualProtectMemory) and restores them at the end.

 ### Executing non-executable memory